-The Birth of Disney Fandom Part 3: The Disney Fanzinesby Jim Korkis, staff writer
+The Birth of Disney Fandom Part 3: The Disney Fanzinesby Jim Korkis, contributing writer

 Disney fandom as we know it today began in the late-1960s through the early-1980s.
 Disney fans did not have many options to learn Disney facts, since less than a half-dozen books existed with any real information.
 Disney bibliophiles looked to magazines to fill in gaps about Disney facts and history.